Bill Ward (musician): Pranks

 Iommi claims that Ward almost died after a prank-gone-wrong during recording of Vol. 4 in 1972.
 The band were renting a Bel Air mansion belonging to John DuPont of the DuPont chemical company.
 The band found several spray cans of gold DuPont paint in a room of the house; finding Ward naked and unconscious after a night of heavy drinking, they thought it would be funny to cover the drummer from head to toe in gold paint.
 Ward soon became violently ill and had a seizure and an ambulance had to be called.
-The paint had blocked all of Ward's pores, which his bandmates were subsequently informed can be fatal.
+The paint had blocked all of Ward's pores, which his bandmates were subsequently (wrongly) informed can be fatal.

 Solo career

 After a few years in hiatus, Ward decided to return to playing music in the late 1980s.
 In 1989 he went to work on a solo album, which featured a huge array of guest musicians, including former Black Sabbath bandmate Ozzy Osbourne and his guitarist, Zakk Wylde.
-Released in January 1990, Ward One: Along the Way showcased Ward's versatility in musical tastes and abilities; he even sang vocals on some of the songs.
+Released in January 1990, Ward One: Along the Way showcased Ward's versatility in musical tastes and abilities; he sang lead on some of the songs.
 It would be seven years before he released his second solo album, When the Bough Breaks, in 1997.

 In 2002 he released the song "Straws" as a single for charity.
 The song would reappear on his 2015 album Accountable Beasts.